UML-Cyber-Security/ccdc2023/Scripts/Linux/Gluster/README.md

 * Make it easier to add peers (File of IPs)
   * Sudo privlage
 * Firewall Integration Script.
-  * Two, intial one and one that limits the ingress based on Ports
 * Logs are at /var/log/glusterfs
   * Config in /etc/glusterfs